nikolaus-lemberski/s2i-rust/README.md

 oc create -f imagestream.yml --as system:admin
 ```

 Now you can select the new Rust Builder when creating new apps.
+You can use [this Rust app](https://github.com/nikolaus-lemberski/hello-rust) to test it.